Improvements to our website

-Feedback is very valuable to us and we listen carefully to what you tell us.
-In particular for example we believe we have improved site navigation.
-There is a quick weather view of key information on the homepage and more detailed content within less than three clicks.
-We have grouped weather content together in a tabbed approach to make it easier to swap between different types of information.
-You will notice this via our mapped or tabulated forecasts.
-All content right across our site can be easily accessed using the new menu bar navigation and the search facility has been upgraded to help you find what you want.
+- Improved navigation: you can now get a quick view of your key weather information from the homepage and get to more detailed content in less than three clicks.
+We have grouped weather content together in a tabbed approach to make it easier to swap between different content e.g. mapped or tabulated forecasts.
+All content can easily be accessed using the new menu bar navigation and the search facility has been upgraded to help you find what you want.

 - Increased customisation: we have increased the customisation options so that you can decide what content you would like to see on your weather pages.
-It's now possible to switch off the content which is no interest and select your preferred units for temperature, wind speed and so on.
+You can switch off content which is not of interest to you and choose your units for temperature, wind speed etc.

-For more information about the changes, please see our FAQ section.
-If you would like to let us know your thoughts about our output, by all means contribute your feedback on the form provided via our contact us pages.
+For more information about the changes, please see our Frequently asked questions.
+If you would like to let us know your thoughts about our output, by all means contribute your feedback on the form provided via our Contact us